mattneel/gibbous/README.md

 Pronounced 'gib us'.
 Democratizing hipster welfare, and making Hungry Santa proud.

+- Clone this repo.
+- Edit `config/config.exs` with your API keys (CoinPayments and SendGrid)
 - Install dependencies with `mix deps.get`
 - Create and migrate your database with `mix ecto.setup`
 - Install Node.js dependencies with `cd assets && npm install`